person drawing blood from arm.

 • Hepatitis B waiver or proof of shot series.

 Most clinical sites require vaccination against COVID-19.
-Students should check with their program coordinator for more details.
+Check with your program coordinator for more details.

-Please note that advanced career opportunities include a Medical Lab Technician which requires an associate of applied science degree and a Medical Technologist which requires a bachelor's degree.
+Advanced career opportunities include a Medical Lab Technician, which requires an associate of applied science degree and a Medical Technologist, which requires a bachelor's degree.

 Pathways to other programs